 Courgettes are something I enjoy eating, for my children less so.

-However, we all agree that this courgette pasta is one of our favourite bowls of pasta!
+However, we all agree that this zucchini pasta sauce is one of our favourite bowls of pasta!
 Proving it’s not the vegetable that’s the problem, rather how you cook it.

 Nobody will thank you for soggy, overcooked courgette.
 Which sadly is how it is often served.